bikrambora/docker-ecs-lab/README.md

 ![](media/docker-build.png)

-Navigate to the ECS (Elastic Container Service) console  on another and click on **Repositories**
+Navigate to the ECS (Elastic Container Service) console  on another tab and click on **Repositories**

 Click on "**ecs-lab-repo**"